Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-Of course in the previous discussion it was assumed that the semiclassical derivation of the emission of particles is valid during the whole process of the black hole evaporation.
-When the mass of the black hole becomes close to the Planck mass the semiclassical description breaks down.
+Of course, in the previous discussion it was assumed that the semiclassical derivation of the particle emission is valid during the whole process of black hole evaporation.
+Nevertheless, when the mass of the black hole becomes close to the Planck mass~$M_{\rm Pl}\sim 10^{19}\,\mbox{GeV}$ the semiclassical description breaks down.
 The prediction of what happens after that point is impossible without a reliable theory of quantum gravity.
-One can imagine at least four possibilities \cite{Hawking2}: \begin{itemize} \item{The evaporations produces a naked singularity of negative mass which persists.} \item{The evaporation slows down and stops leaving a remnant black hole with a mass of the order of the Planck mass.} \item{The black hole evaporates completely but all the information about the initial state is encoded in the radiation that scapes to infinity.} \item{The black hole evaporates completely and takes with it all the information about its initial state and conserved quantities, except those coupled to long range fields (mass, charge and angular momentum).} \end{itemize}
+One can imagine at least four possibilities \cite{Hawking2}: \begin{itemize} \item[-] The evaporations produces a naked singularity of negative mass, which persists.

+\item[-] The evaporation slows down and stops, leaving a remnant black hole with a mass of the order of the Planck mass.

+\item[-]The black hole evaporates completely, but all the information about the initial state is encoded in the radiation escaping to infinity.

+\item[-]The black hole evaporates completely, taking with it all the information about its initial state and conserved quantities, except those coupled to long range fields (mass, charge, and angular momentum). \end{itemize}

 There are some arguments \cite{Hawking2,Preskill} in favour of the fourth posibility.
-In this case we are left with the puzzles pointed out before.
-Consider an asymptotic region in the past where our system is described by a density operator $\rho_{-}$ defined in the Fock space of a free field and an asymptotic region in the future in which the system is described by a density operator $\rho_{+}$.
-Hawking \cite{Hawking2} proposed to use a superscattering operator $\$$ relating the density operators in the two regions
+If this were the case, we would be left with the puzzles pointed out above.
+Consider a past asymptotic region where our system is described by some density operator, $\rho_{-}$, defined in the Fock space of a free field, and a future asymptotic region in which the system's density operator is $\rho_{+}$.
+Hawking \cite{Hawking2} proposed to use a superscattering operator $\$$ relating the density operators in the two asymptotic regions

-We have to require the $\$$-operator to satisfy several conditions: first it has to map initial density operators of unit trace into final density operators which are positive, semi-definite and of unit trace.
+The $\$$-operator should satisfy several conditions: first, it has to map initial density operators of unit trace into final density operators which are positive semi-definite and of unit trace.
 This implies that